 There are other flexi hours arrangements but they tend to be less common or applicable to a particular work style, like shifts.

-- Compressed hours – this works by reducing the days you work by compressing the amount you must work into less days.
+- Compressed hours – this works by reducing the days you work by compressing the amount you must work into fewer days.
 For example working four days of nine hours, vs five days of seven.